andreafuturi/PageFlick/README.md

 P.S. you can easily test in your website by pasting the ultra minified version into the console.
 The minified version was created with uglify-js, clean.css and then ultra minified with https://packjs.com The size of the gzipped version was calculated with: https://dafrok.github.io/gzip-size-online/ It's worth to note that nonetheless Terser give better results than uglify-js.
-The final uglify version packed by packjs.com was even smaller.
+The final uglify version packed by packjs.com was the smallest.

 ## Browser Support

-The router supports all modern browsers.
+The router is intended for modern browsers.
 Required features:

 - IntersectionObserver
 - Fetch API